gabnasello/ofpv-env/README.md

-# Docker Image with OpenFoam and Paraview (without GUI)
+# Docker Image with OpenFoam and Paraview (with GUI)

 # Build the docker images